cpcm94/linhadotempo/README.md

 heroku config
 ```

-or checking your app environment variables on the Heroku dashboard.
+or checking your app environment variables on the [heroku dashboard](https://dashboard.heroku.com/).

 ### Heroku Dashboard

-To access the heroku dashboard head over to the [Heroku login](https://id.heroku.com/login).
+To access the [heroku dashboard](https://dashboard.heroku.com/) head over to the [Heroku login](https://id.heroku.com/login).

 Select the app you wish to enable the JawsDB MySQL, click on the `Resources` tab, `Find more add-ons` and select JawsDB MySQL.

-You can check if your by checking your app environment variables on the Heroku dashboard or by running the command
+You can check if your by checking your app environment variables on the [heroku dashboard](https://dashboard.heroku.com/) or by running the command

 ```
 heroku config